brandur/sorg/content/articles/cloud-databases.md

 of loss of dev/production parity and vendor lock in).
-Organizations at this tier who run hot and need compute and memory resources that are scalable beyond a single node might benefit from something like CitusDB instead.
+Organizations at this tier who run hot and need compute and memory resources that are scalable beyond a single node might benefit from something like Citus instead.

 After you're at the scale of Google, something closer to Spanner is probably the right answer.
 Although less